xlibb/module-sikulix/README.md

 1. Its upper left corner (x, y) being the pixel with this offset relative to the upper left corner of the screen (usually (0, 0) ) and
 2. Its dimension (w, h) as its width and height in pixels.

-`Region` is More efficient than `Screen` because `Region` limits searches to a smaller area, where `Screen` searches in entire screen. `Region` is useful when you know the location of the target or want to focus on a specific part of the screen.
+`Region` is more efficient than `Screen` because `Region` limits searches to a smaller area, where `Screen` searches in entire screen. `Region` is useful when you know the location of the target or want to focus on a specific part of the screen.

 You can use `find()`, to search a given image/text within the Region.
 If this Visual is found in the Region, It returns a [`Match`](#class-match) object.